Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Screwdriver

-When it comes to loosening rusted screws, one of the most basic tools you can use is a trusty screwdriver.
+When it comes to loosening rusted screws, one of the most basic you can use is a trusty screwdriver.
 Whether it’s a Phillips head or flathead screwdriver, having a variety of sizes on hand can help you tackle screws of different shapes and sizes.
 The key is to apply steady pressure while turning the screwdriver to break through the rust and loosen the screw.
 If the screw is particularly stubborn, you can try tapping the screwdriver with a hammer to help loosen it further.

 Hammer